 Even large companies, such as the New York Times, have been affected by the algorithm update.
 Their website, About.com, lost a significant amount of traffic due to the update.
 How much is ‘a significant amount’?
 Well, according to their data, it translates into a fall-off of just over 1 million points in their Organic Performance Index.
-That full story can be found at this website.

 The point is: none of these websites or their owners deserved the ‘search slap’ they got from Google.